-Decommissioning of radioactive sources should end with their return to the manufacturer.
-All disposal methods shall adhere to the national policy and conducted in a manner that shall align with other related national regulations.
+Decommissioning of radioactive devices should end with their return to the manufacturer.
+All disposal methods shall adhere to the Atomic Energy Act, 2002 and the Atomic Energy (Protection from Ionization Radiation) Regulations as well as other applicable regulations as issued by The Tanzania Atomic Energy Commission (TAEC).

-3.4.4 In vitro diagnostic devices
+3.3.4.
+In vitro diagnostic devices